mmikowski/powercss/README.md

 ```

-We use an array wrapper as a literal array wrapper so that PowerCSS does not
+We use an array wrapper to identify literals instead of symbol names.
-rely on symbol names to determine how to parse values.
-This makes it makes it
-compressor friendly.
+This makes our code very compressor friendly.

 ### Alternate values
 Sometimes we want to provide alternate rules for a style so that